HyperJump-DeFi/hyperjump-api-ftm/README.md

 ## [`/assets`](https://api.streetswap.vip/assets)

-Returns the tokens in the top ~1000 pairs on Thugswap, sorted by reserves.
+Returns the tokens in the top ~1000 pairs on Hyperswap, sorted by reserves.
 Results are edge cached for 24 hours.

 ### Request